moonsugar33/sunbird_scanner/README.md

 ## Features

-- Uses a loader script to support multiples tables
+- Uses a loader script to support multiple tables
 - Load links direct from table, using Supabase API
 - Performant and fast
-- Cross platform
+- Cross-platform

 ## Installation